Best holiday rental deals in Macedonia

-Search through 4,926 properties listed in Macedonia and discover a wonderful home for your getaway.
+Browse 7,063 properties listed in Macedonia (FYROM) and discover a wonderful home for your getaway.
 HomeToGo instantly shows top offers by comparing the available properties.

 Recommended holiday lettings in Macedonia

-Rent a holiday apartment, home or cottage in Macedonia: from £14 per night
+Rent a holiday home, apartment or cottage in Macedonia from just £14 per night

 Best holiday homes with a patio or terrace